railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_record.rst

    *Analytic Account Records for a Customer Project*

-The figure :ref:`fig-accanmv` represents the entries in an analytic account for a customer project.
+The figure :ref:`fig-accanmv` represents the entries in an analytic account for a customer project , you can see this list view of Analytic Journal Items from this menu :menuselection:`Accounting --> Journal Entries --> Analytic Journal Items` .

 You can see there: